 - The Wesley Community

 - Villa of Hope Youth & Family Services

 Current Empire State College Professional Learning Evaluations

-An Empire State College Professional Learning Evaluation (PLE) is a college-credit recommendation developed by Empire State College for college-level learning acquired outside of a college or university, such as an on-the-job training program.
-An ESC matriculated student who presents the necessary documentation may incorporate the recommended credit into an ESC degree program proposal, subject to any other applicable academic policies.
-All ESC professional learning evaluation credit recommendations are available to any matriculated student in the college.
-For a list of current PLEs, please click here.
+An Empire State College Professional Learning Evaluation (PLE) is a college-credit recommendation developed by SUNY Empire for college-level learning acquired outside of a college or university, such as an on-the-job training program.
+A SUNY Empire matriculated student who presents the necessary documentation may incorporate the recommended credit into a SUNY Empire degree program proposal, subject to any other applicable academic policies.
+All SUNY Empire professional learning evaluation credit recommendations are available to any matriculated student in the college.
+See the list of current PLEs.

-Organizations interested in creating a similar partnership with us can contact the Office of Programs and Partnerships by phone at 800-847-3000, ext.
+Organizations interested in creating a similar partnership with us can contact the Office of Partnerships by phone at 800-847-3000, ext.
 2851, or by email at ESCpartners@esc.edu.